malfattti/garden/Decadent Love.md

-- Decadent Love: Courtship and Romance in Three Decadent Short Stories
+- Decadent Love: Dissident Courtship

 	- The Street of our Lady of the Fields (Chambers)
 	- The Fifth Edition (Wotton)